 6. Create a Tray of Small Luxuries

 Corral the chaos.
 A simple tray on the counter instantly makes your bathroom feel boutique-hotel level.
-It’s not just decor—it’s your self-care station.
+It's not just decor, it's your little self-care station.

 Try This